tylerjones4508/docker_util/README.md

 ## REQUIREMENTS:

-docker-sdk can be installed via pip:
+docker-sdk can be installed via pip and it is required to work with **Salt Stack**:

 ..code-block::bash